-The contest is conducted in a room with seating arranged in a theater-style format.
+The contest is conducted in a room arranged in theater-style.
 Access to the room is limited by doorkeepers.
 The master of ceremonies welcomes the audience and the contestants.
 He then explains the contest rules.
 Orations must be five to six minutes in length.
-The timekeeper will raise a paddle at five minutes.
-The timekeeper will stand at six minutes.
+The timekeeper will raise a paddle at five minutes and if necessary will stand at six minutes.
 If the timekeeper stands at six minutes the contestant may finish the current sentence without penalty.
 Orations that are short or over the five to six minute limit will receive a penalty from the judges.
 Only the assigned prompter may prompt the contestant.
 The contestant requests a prompt by saying "prompt."
 Prompts will also receive a penalty from the judges.
 All cell phones are to be silenced.
 The audience is to remain silent throughout the competition.
 No applause may be offered until all orations are completed and the master of ceremonies indicates that applause is appropriate.
 The master of ceremonies will only refer to the contestants as contestant #1, #2, #3, #4 and so forth.